Programmierer am Notebook

 As far back as 2014, an EU industry report ranked Munich as Europe’s top ICT region.
 The pace of development has been rapid ever since.

-Munich’s Information and Communications Technology (ICT) sector boasts impressive growth, with a 56 percent regional increase in employment jumping to 78 percent within the city itself.
-11.5 percent of all employees in Munich work in the ICT sector.
+Munich’s Information and Communications Technology (ICT) sector boasts impressive growth: The number of employees has almost doubled since 2014 (+92 percent).
+In total, 9.6 percent of all employees in the Munich region work in the ICT sector.

 Global players and market leaders

 Munich is a magnet for major and innovative IT companies.
-Global players and market leaders are well established and continue to expand operations in Munich, among them eight of the world’s ten largest tech companies.
-Prominent examples include Amazon Web Services, Apple, Google Deutschland, Huawei, IBM - Watson and Microsoft.
+Global players and market leaders are well established and continue to expand operations in Munich.
+Prominent examples include Amazon Web Services, Apple, Google Deutschland, Huawei, IBM - Watson, Microsoft, Open AI, Tiktok and Meta.

 Other major companies with central offices in Munich include the CRM-solutions provider Salesforce, Fujitsu with its Digital Transformation Center (DTC), the software specialists for the construction industry NEMETSCHEK AG, the producer of supercomputers Eviden, Capgemini Technology Services, Cisco Systems, NTT Data Deutschland, the Indian companyTech Mahindra, the semiconductor manufacturer Qualcomm, Telefónica Germany – the list is long.